google/docsy/userguide/content/en/docs/adding-content/iconsimages.md

 ## Add your logo

-Place your project logo in `assets/icons/logo.svg`.
+By default, Docsy shows a site logo at the start of the navbar, that is, at the extreme left.
+Place your project's SVG logo in `assets/icons/logo.svg`.
 This overrides the default Docsy logo in the theme.

-If you don't want a project logo, set `navbar_logo` to `false` in your project's config:
+If you don't want a logo to appear in the navbar, then set `navbar_logo` to `false` in your project's config:

 {{< tabpane persistLang=false >}}